IBEX 35 Brokers 2026

 Is The IBEX 35 Due An Expansion?

-There are no plans to extend the IBEX 35 past the top 35 stocks currently represented.
+There are no plans to extend the IBEX 35 past the largest 35 stocks currently represented.
 However, this index is highly liquid and updated twice annually to reflect changing market conditions.
 Retail traders may want to keep an eye on new entrants and those firms expected to fall out of the index to capitalize on market opportunities.

 When Are The Next IBEX 35 Dividends?